 - 1.1 This policy applies to all members of the Dame Allan's Schools' (hereafter the Schools) community, including staff, pupils, parents and visitors.
 In this policy 'staff' includes governors, teaching and non-teaching staff, visiting music, drama, dance and sports teachers and coaches and regular volunteers (but access to systems is not intended in any way to imply an employment relationship).
 'Parents' include, where applicable, pupils' carers and those with parental responsibility.
 'Visitors' includes anyone else who comes to the school, including occasional volunteers. - 1.2 The Schools' electronic communication systems and equipment are intended to promote effective communication and working practices, as well as learning tools, for both staff and pupils.
 They are critical to the way in which the Schools are run. - 1.3 This policy outlines the standards the Schools require all users of these systems to follow when using information technology, including equipment situated within the Schools and devices supplied by the Schools to staff and pupils, for use in connection with their employment or education at the Schools. - 1.4 This policy deals mainly with the use (and misuse) of computing technology including, but not limited to: software; email; internet connection; social media; telephones (landline or mobile) and voicemail; and all internet enabled devices including Chromebooks, smartphones, tablets, smart watches, and laptops.
-This policy applies equally to the use of copiers, scanners, CCTV and electronic key fobs and cards.
-The use of Chromebooks is also regulated by the Schools' Policy on the Acceptable Use of Chromebooks and Google for Education Services. - 1.5 All members of the Schools' community are expected to have regard to this policy at all times and any breaches of it will be taken seriously and could result in disciplinary action being taken.
+This policy applies equally to the use of copiers, scanners, CCTV and electronic key fobs and cards. - 1.5 All members of the Schools' community are expected to have regard to this policy at all times and any breaches of it will be taken seriously and could result in disciplinary action being taken.